Copyright © 2018 Federation of Students ~ Your Student Union.

 Please remember to click SUBMIT when you are done filling out the form.
 If you have any questions about the application or certifications, please email firstname.lastname@example.org.
 Please note that LEADs will log you out after a certain amount of time.
 You may write out your answers in a separate document.

 FIRST AID PREREQUISITES: All applicants MUST have a valid Standard First Aid and CPR certification.
+Accepted certification providers can be found on WSIB.

 Volunteer for CRT's Casualty Simulation (CasSim)